IBM is changing the narrative on digital marketing.

 At its core, IBM needed to unify its digital assets.
 Previously, over 40 digital asset management repositories each had countless box folders and desktops, all adding up to thousands of content locations that housed over 171,000 assets.
 “The big opportunity was our best content wasn't getting in front of our customers,” said Sheinkin.
 Working with its own consulting organization in addition to Adobe Consulting, IBM now manages all of its content within Adobe Experience Manager Assets, allowing marketers to locate the right content quickly using automated identifiers on its assets.

 To make use of its unified assets, Sheinkin and his team also had to rethink the way IBM built web pages.
 On its legacy content management platform Drupal, marketers across the business all had access to creating pages.
 As a result, IBM had a staggering 10,500 templates.
 “It felt really empowering to marketers — except think about how bad that is for the customer,” said Sheinkin.
 “IBM wasn't coming across as one entity.
 We came across as hundreds.”
 After moving to Experience Manager Sites, Sheinkin and his team developed a handful of reusable templates to unify IBM’s messaging across the company.

 Those journeys serve customers spanning the 175 countries where IBM operates.
-And now, with its integrated platforms, IBM is better able to localise web content for its customers globally in seven languages.
-“Having our sites show up brilliantly localised in the geographies makes an enormous difference,” said Sheinkin.
-“We have to do our translation and localisation processes in parallel, but that starts with a standard template that can have flexibility built into it, so the local team has control over elements of the page without having to rebuild everything.”
+And now, with its integrated platforms, IBM is better able to localize web content for its customers globally in seven languages.
+“Having our sites show up brilliantly localized in the geographies makes an enormous difference,” said Sheinkin.
+“We have to do our translation and localization processes in parallel, but that starts with a standard template that can have flexibility built into it, so the local team has control over elements of the page without having to rebuild everything.”